-Ever wondered what that ‘new oven smell’ is all about?
+Ever wondered ‘why do new oven smell?’, what is that all about?
 When you first buy a new oven, you may find that there’s an odd scent to your appliance.
 Keep reading, and we’ll explore this phenomenon with you in a bit more detail!

 Ultimately, there are multiple reasons why your new oven may smell a little odd.
 If you are using your new oven for the first time, it’s actually perfectly normal to notice a strange whiff or two.
 It’s normally likely to be binding agent or oil coating from the interior cavity.
 This may apply to your racks, too – so really, there’s not much need to worry if it’s a completely new oven.

 However, we do understand that any kind of weird smell from new products can be a bit disconcerting.
 What’s more, if the smell inside your oven persists, it may well be time to take a step or two to investigate the issue.

 Let’s get this out of the way first – if you smell gas coming from your oven, don’t panic – but do take some action.

 A gas smell should never be taken lightly and it is best to have your oven checked as soon as possible.
 In the first instance, it’s important to make sure your gas oven is professionally installed.
 As with everything running on gas in the house, you should have a safety certificate and full assurance from a certified installer and engineer.